knagaitsev/knagaitsev.github.io/content/blog/llm-agents-outperform-pytorch-compiler/index.md

 ---
-title: "How LLM-Based Agents Outperform the PyTorch Compiler by 2.0×"
+title: "How LLM-Based Agents Outperform the PyTorch Compiler by 2×"
 # title: "LLM-Based Agents Can Outperform the PyTorch Compiler by 2×"
 description: "TODO"
 date: 2025-12-10
 draft: false
 showAuthor: false
 ---

+This post gives an overview of our recent paper preprint, *[Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems](https://arxiv.org/abs/2511.16964)*, which I authored along with Luka Grbcic, Samuel Williams, and Costin Iancu.

+We introduce a logical framework for comparing multiagent PyTorch optimization systems, along with our implementations within it, collectively known as *PyTorch Inference Kernel Evolution* (PIKE).
+We explore the configuration space with the help of [OpenEvolve](), and we manage to outperform PyTorch's eager execution mode by up to 2.88×!

 ## GPU Optimization Problem